Amarine9331/Bioinfo/README.md

 # Bioinfo
-Bioinformatic Piplines and Algo Implementations.
+Bioinformatic Piplines, Implementations and More

 ## Algos
 ### BWA